We are currently reviewing our training offerings. Contact us with any enquiries.

 We provide high quality, low cost training to public sector officers across Queensland to help improve fairness in public administration.
-Training can be delivered face-to-face, in compliance with all published COVID-19 guidelines, or via webinar.
-For further information, see the training booklet (PDF 538.6KB).
+We can deliver training via the webinar collaboration tool of your choice.
+Zoom, Microsoft Teams and GoToWebinar are popular options.
+For further information, see the training booklet (PDF 543KB).

 Our training covers topics such as the principles of good and ethical decision-making, how to effectively manage complaints and the importance of recordkeeping.
 Courses available: